ShamanChandini/TIC-TAC-TOE-Python/README.md

 # TIC-TAC-TOE-Python

+It's an easy beginner level Project.
+I've used Python language.

 ## Tic Tac Toe is one of the most played games and is the best time killer game.

 > The game is played by two individuals.